magento/architecture/design-documents/frontend/technical-vision.md

 All users should have a **consistent** user experience.
 For the best **performance**, those with the latest browsers should not be penalized by incurring an additional payload hit than those with older browsers.

-In a CRA, [react-app-pollyfill](https://github.com/facebook/create-react-app/tree/master/packages/react-app-polyfill#react-app-polyfill) is the de facto way to do it.
+In a CRA, [react-app-pollyfill](https://github.com/facebook/create-react-app/tree/master/packages/react-app-polyfill#react-app-polyfill) is the supported path.

 ## [React][] UI Component Library